 Key Stage 4 (Years 9, 10 and 11)

-Last year we celebrated a superb set of results with 89.4% of students gaining A* – C at GCSE.
-Students in year 11 currently follow the AQA Mathematics (4365) course which is assessed by two examinations (one calculator, one non-calculator) in the Summer term.
-Students in year 9 and 10 study the AQA Mathematics (8300) course, which is assessed by three examinations (one non-calculator and two calculator) all during the Summer of year 11.
+This year we celebrated a superb set of results with 88% of students gaining 9 – 4 at GCSE.
+Students follow the AQA Mathematics (8300) course which is assessed by three examinations (one non-calculator and two calculator papers) in the Summer term.

-Students in year 10 and 11 have six lessons of maths per fortnight.
-There are two tiers of entry available at GCSE, Foundation (grades G – C) and Higher (grades D – A*).
+Students in year 10 and 11 have 7 or 8 lessons of maths per fortnight depending on their pathway.
+There are two tiers of entry available at GCSE, Foundation (grades 1 to 5) and Higher (grades 5 to 9).
 Progress is carefully monitored and support is offered to all students with a focus on those that are underachieving.
-Due to the national changes to GCSE Mathematics, the students in years 9 and 10 will be assessed using grades 1 – 9, 9 being the highest.
-Their Mathematics examinations will again have two tiers of entry, Foundation (Grades 1- 5) and Higher (grades 5 – 9).
-Our students in set 1 also study GCSE Further Maths alongside their GCSE Mathematics course during year 10 and 11 in order to extend their mathematical skills and bridge the gap between GCSE and A Level.
+Some of our more able students in our Highest set also study GCSE Further Maths alongside their GCSE Mathematics course during year 10 and 11 in order to extend their mathematical skills and bridge the gap between GCSE and A Level.

 Key Stage 5 (Years 12 and 13)